Why I Stopped Rewarding My Kids for Good Behavior

 Raising My Own Kids

 Fast forward twenty nine years, and here I am, a grown woman with two kids of my own.
-My son is brand new and my daughter will be two next month.
+Granted, my kids are still small.
+My son is just five weeks old and my daughter will be two next month.
 This girl can test me and try my patience like no other.
-She's an emotionally charged and somewhat unreasonable little tot.
+She’s an emotionally charged and somewhat unreasonable little tot.
 A few months ago I found myself completely overwhelmed by her behavior when it was bath time.
 I seriously asked her to be good about twenty times, I asked her if she wanted ice cream after her bath (big fat bribe), I tried walking her through the bathing process to calm her down.
-"Okay, we have to wash your hair now."
-"Okay, let's scrub your toes now." *insert eye roll here* Yeah, nothing worked.
-It happened again a few days later at the doctor's office and I asked myself, what would my dad have done?
+“Okay, we have to wash your hair now.”
+“Okay, let’s scrub your toes now.” *insert eye roll here* Yeah, nothing worked.
+It happened again a few days later at the doctor’s office and I asked myself, what would my dad have done?

-Fact is, I know what he would've done.
-He would've EXPECTED good behavior and not tolerated anything less.
-He wouldn't have asked me to be good, he wouldn't have walked me through what to expect at the appointment, and he wouldn't have bribed me with treats.
-He would've just gone about his day with his four little daughters in tow and would've expected us to behave.
+Fact is, I know what he would’ve done.
+He would’ve EXPECTED good behavior and not tolerated anything less.
+He wouldn’t have asked me to be good, he wouldn’t have walked me through what to expect at the appointment, and he wouldn’t have bribed me with treats.
+He would have just gone about his day with his four little daughters in tow and would have expected us to behave.
 I know, because I was there.
 If someone acted up, my dad didn’t offer us rewards to be GOOD, he took away privileges because we were being BAD.
 I realize his system was a bit different than most modern American parents, but it worked for him, and it’s working for me.

 Instead of saying “be good and mommy will get you ice cream after the doctor,” I simply say “we have to be good girls at the doctor’s office.”
 At our next appointment, my daughter fussed a little bit, and I did have to repeat myself a few times, but ultimately her behavior was commendable for a two year old in a doctor’s office.
 A few days later, we had another appointment and we did the same exact thing.
 I didn’t prepare her for what was to come, and I didn’t bribe her to behave.
 I simply held her hand and went about my business with her by my side and my newborn in the baby carrier.
 To my surprise, she behaved wonderfully.
 We definitely have to adjust our day for her age and abilities, but my point is that she doesn’t get a reward for doing what she’s supposed to do, which is behave herself.
 She gets lots of love, commendation, snuggles, and playtime...but no verbal affirmation that a reward will always come from good behavior.

 So yeah.
-I've taken my dad's path of parenting and skipped the bribes to get my kids to behave (for the most part).
-If everyone behaves, we'll have a good day and no one gets into trouble for misbehaving.
-And the vacations and adventures and play dates are all just part of an awesome childhood, they aren't a reward for simply doing what you're supposed to do, which is behave good and listen to your parents.
-It's a work in progress and I'm learning what works as we go.
+I’ve taken my dad’s path of parenting and skipped the bribes to get my kids to behave (for the most part).
+If everyone behaves, we’ll have a good day and no one gets into trouble for misbehaving, and that goes the same for any children in my care.
+The vacations and adventures and play dates are all just part of an awesome childhood that every kid deserves, they aren’t a reward for simply doing what you’re supposed to do, which is behave good and listen to your parents.
+It’s a work in progress and I’m learning what works as we go.
+We’ll definitely have to make adjustments as my kids grow older.
 But I can honestly say that I see HUGE changes in my daughter now that she knows what kind of daily consistency she can expect from me.
-I'm already prepping my newborn for this mentality by sleep training him and scheduling our days in an unspoken but consistent way.
+I’m already prepping my newborn for this mentality by sleep training him and scheduling our days in an unspoken but consistent way.

-The Do’s and the Don’ts of Rewarding Good Behavior
+The Do’s and Don’ts of Rewarding Good Behavior

 Now let me say that I am not against providing rewards for your kids, especially for exceptional behavior or accomplishments.
 Rewards can be a good thing.
 So yes, I do reward my baby girl when she does something exceptional (for her age and ability).
 And I do provide lots of guidance and lots of adventure for her growing mind.
 I also commend her verbally when she does something good and give her hugs and high-fives to let her know that I’m proud of her when she’s helpful or brave.